 Managing data-intensive research projects

 - Managing a data-intensive research project can be quite a challenge.
 That’s why we have created Tilburg Science Hub, which features a boot camp that shows you how to manage such projects efficiently.
+Check out some of the tutorials right away!

-Code versioning
+Code versioning and automated pipelines

 - Get inspired by code snippets that we’ve used in our research projects (GitHub repositories, GitHub Gists)